Flashcards Pt.2

 Try It Out

 I have created a CodeSandbox which follows the content so far and allows readers to try the game out.
 Once the CodeSandbox is opened, you have the option of signing in and making edits and trying different things.
 Modifications are automatically saved during context switches from file-to-file or when the Ctrl+s keyboard shortcut is used.
-Once a change to any of the source files is detected, the cargo run command will be executed and the game can be played.
+Once a change to any of the source files is detected, the cargo run

 Summary

-• Working with user supplied data is messy and extra care should be taken to sanitize and validate it.
+crate provides an excellent helper function to randomize a slice. - Working with user supplied data is messy and extra care should be taken to sanitize and validate it.